kmarkus/rFSM/doc/README.txt

   For each step the rfsm engine will invoke the =getevents= hook to retrieve new events and then reason about what to do (which transitions to execute or =doo='s to run).
-After that these events are disgarded.
+After that these events are discarded.
 If this seems inconvenient, checkout the [event memory] extension.

   When omitted, the number of steps argument =n= to =rfsm.step=